LLNL/conduit/src/docs/sphinx/tutorial_cpp_basics.rst

 If you aren't careful, the ability to easily create dynamic trees can also undermine your process to consume them.
-For example, asking for a expected but non-existent path will return a reference to an empty Node.
+For example, asking for an expected but non-existent path will return a reference to an empty Node.
 Surprise!

 Methods like `fetch_existing` allow you to be more explicit